aisthesis/investor-bot/predictors/logreg/04/README.md

 ---
 - To determine whether data normalization can improve predictive power.

-TODO (Placeholder)
-===

 Results
 ---
 ### On test data using 512 iterations:
-- F1 score: 68.4% (67.2% in logreg/02)
-- precision: 57.7% (53.7% in logreg/02)
-- recall: 84.0% (90.0% in logreg/02)

-### On test data using 64 iterations:
-- F1 score: 71.6% (67.2% in logreg/02)
+- F1 score: 71.8% (68.4% in logreg/03)
-- precision: 56.4% (53.7% in logreg/02)
+- precision: 56.4% (57.7% in logreg/03)
-- recall: 97.8% (90.0% in logreg/02)
+- recall: 98.7% (84.0% in logreg/03)

 Conclusions
 ---
-Regularization clearly improves results in this kind of logistic regression.

-Also, while increased iterations actually reduces overall F1 score, the continuation leads to improved precision, which is our main problem.
-I also tried 1024 iterations, but 512 seems to be the sweet spot for maximizing precision.
+Normalization improved F1 score by 3%, but at the cost of lower precision.
+The results actually resemble those in logreg/03 using only 64 iterations.

+Noteworthy is that the optimal lambda here was very small.
+Even 0 works pretty well.
+So, the normalization seems to help prevent overfitting.

+Next Steps
+---
+Try normalization only with the mean without adjusting standard deviation.

 Parameters
 ---